 |85”||10.6ft – 17.7 ft||7.1 ft – 10.6 ft|

-Speaking of the chart, as you notice, the table above provide a range of distance for screen size.
-Thus, depend of how large your room is, of course, the smaller bound number is the optimal distance if your budget allow, while the larger bound one is the limit.
+Speaking of the chart, as you notice, the table above provides a range of distance for screen size.
+Thus, depending on how large your room is, of course, the smaller bound number is the optimal distance if your budget allows, while the larger bound one is the limit.

-Still, those numbers are for perfect 20/20 vision, so depend on you usual situation, a test viewing may be required.
+Still, those numbers are for perfect 20/20 vision, so depending on your usual situation, a test viewing may be required.

-On the other hand, it’s totally fine to sit farther away than the recommending distances if you’re only getting a smaller TV as temporal solution.
-It’s just a little bit wasteful of the high depth picture, but otherwise doesn’t put constrain on anything.
+On the other hand, it’s totally fine to sit farther away than the recommending distances if you’re only getting a smaller TV as a temporal solution.
+It’s just a little bit wasteful of the high depth picture but otherwise doesn’t put constrain on anything.

 Finally, a test view is always the best to determine whether it’s right or not.
 Try to place a similarly large poster or picture frame in the position and see if any discomforting exists.
-If you’re follow the guide above, hopefully you should be able to pick the correct size for your TV viewing distance.
-Keep in mind, that you can always reposition sitting area and make it closer but not the other ways around though.
+If you’re following the guide above, hopefully, you should be able to pick the correct size for your TV viewing distance.
+Keep in mind, that you can always reposition the sitting area and make it closer but not the other ways around though.